JGoldstone/pydantic-tests/camdkit_implementation_notes.md

 In the validation message for strings parameters there's a missing "n" at the end of "betwee"

-In the docstring for lens_custom it's "additonal" where it should be "additional"

 The presence or absence of "additionalProperties": False in generated JSON schemas seems...irregular

 The model name in Distortion can be of infinite length

-The numerator for the rational framerate built into the Timecode object should have a numerator that's within values for positive signed ints; same for frequency in synchronization

-The docstring for recordedTimestamp needs to lose its leading \n

 ### questionable